 Madulkelle Tea and Eco Lodge: Located on the border of Knuckles and offering a panoramic view of the “closed fist”, Madulkelle offers 18 safari-like lodges each with its own private balcony overlooking the tea plantations below.
 The property also features a infinity pool, on-site spa and incredible restaurant.
 Click here to check rates and availability at Madulkelle Tea & Eco Lodge!

 Rukgala Retreat: Rukgala Retreat is located just outside of Kandy city and is nothing short of a true sanctuary where you can lounge, breathe in fresh mountain air and soak up the sunshine.
 The star of the show at Rukgala Retreat is the beautiful open-air shala.
 Yoga classes are held twice daily at 8 AM and 5:30 PM, and are suitable for all levels of Yoga practitioners – whether you’ve never attended a class before, or have a consistent practice.
+The team can arrange guided day trips to Knuckles and know all of the best trails.
 Click here to check availability and current rates at Rukgala Retreat in central Sri Lanka!

 The Grand Mountain Hotel in Matale: For easy access to Knuckles consider staying overnight in Matale, a small city near Kandy.
 The Grand Mountain Hotel is a new hotel that offers spacious and clean rooms, friendly staff and a great on-site restaurant.
 Click here to check availability and current rates at The Grand Mountain Hotel or head on over here to check out even more options in and around Kandy.

 Interested in seeing more of Sri Lanka’s Cultural Triangle?
 Here are 7 incredible heritage sites you won’t want to miss!